 The roofs of the Woollahra HCA are integral components of its character and heritage significance.
-The introduction of unsympathetic and uncharacteristic site facilities and aerial devices can have an adverse impact on the aesthetic significance of individual buildings and precincts and the area as a whole.
+The introduction of unsympathetic and uncharacteristic site facilities such as airconditioning units and condensers and aerial devices can have an adverse impact on the aesthetic significance of individual buildings and precincts and the area as a whole.
 Fixing these structures onto roofs and chimneys can also damage the original fabric and detail.

-The location and design of site facilities such as mail boxes, external storage facilities, clothes drying areas and laundry facilities can have an adverse impact on the appearance and characters of the area and must be carefully considered.
+The location and design of other site facilities such as fire safety systems, mail boxes, external storage facilities, clothes drying areas and laundry facilities can also have a detrimental impact on the appearance and character of the area and must be carefully considered.